Part 3: Where is authenticity born?

 There are varying degrees of trust that occur with stakeholders, according to Dr Robert Boutilier’s Social Licence model, which I will break down into ways you can achieve each one.

 Acceptance = is where you have passive stakeholder acceptance under the watchful eye of NGOs.
 This is achieved through value connection that has yet to be proved.

 Approval = is where stakeholders now actively support you because you are living your values authentically.
-It’s about ‘walking the talk’, the action behind the words that proves your integrity.
-The organic industry is a great case study of aligning and living their stakeholders values.
+It’s about ‘walking the talk’, the action behind the words that prove your integrity.
+The organic industry is a great case study of aligning and living their stakeholder's values.

 Psychological identification = is where stakeholders feel a sense of ownership of your business, empowered by what you do.
 It is as if you have held up a mirror to your stakeholders and they see themselves in you.
-The pride and identification creates a strong bond and loyalty that gives you full trust.
-This is achieved by putting your stakeholders a the centre of your identity and making them a part your story.
+The pride and identification create a strong bond and loyalty that gives you full trust.
+This is achieved by putting your stakeholders at the centre of your identity and making them a part of your story.
 Full emersion.
-Air New Zealand who are highest ranking business in New Zealand on the Colmar Brunton trust index, do this well in making New Zealanders their brand and culture - they are us. because of how well you engage and include them.
+Air New Zealand who are highest-ranking business in New Zealand on the Colmar Brunton trust index, do this well in making New Zealanders their brand and culture - they are us. because of how well you engage and include them.